![]() |

 time.

-An hour and a half later, we were in Hangzhou.
-Hangzhou was the capital of China in the Southern Song Dynasty (1138 - 1279).
-Marco Polo visited Hangzhou at the height of it's prosperity.
-At the time it was the largest and richest city in the world.
-It is now a bustling sea port with a population of 6.5 million.
-Hopping on the bus we met our new local guide Yvonne.
-I find her quite difficult to understand.
 The architecture here is very different than other cities we have visited.
 In the outskirts, there are large square plots of farmland surrounded by western looking condos.
 I don't know what the buildings remind me of, but certainly not Chinese.
 It was after 7 by now, so we headed directly to our restaurant.
 You may have gathered from earlier entries that we have been thoroughly enjoying the food (well, almost all of us - there's always someone who doesn't like the food).
 This was the first restaurant that everyone was disappointed in.
 Although the place was huge, it was packed due to a wedding party.
 The music and noise was so loud we could hardly talk to one another.
 The tables were dirty and the food was really bad.
 I hope this isn't typical for this area of China.
 Then we headed to our hotel for the night.
 It is the "World Trade Center

 Grand Hotel" and it is beautiful.
 And, it has free internet.
 (That's the 5th hotel